“This elegant grande dame and her more intimate little sister ooze history, comfort and style in chic Saint Martin, with leafy, rose-speckled gardens”

 Rooms in both buildings are large with high ceilings and big windows, and their names - La Reine, Le Roy, Milady, Buckingham - hint at the level of grandeur you can expect.
 Those in La Baronnie have antique woodwork, metres of period-style fabric and deep-pile rugs to give you that lord-of-the-manor feel; those in Bien-Etre are generally more rustic, with tongue-and-groove panelling and pastel colours.
 Most have queensize or twin beds, with triples and family rooms sleeping 4 also available.

-Our favourite room in La Baronnie was Madame de Sévigne, a Superior Room with opulent 18th-century style and wonderfully verdant views.
+Our favourite room in La Baronnie was Madame de Sévigne, a Prestige Room with opulent 18th-century style and wonderfully verdant views.
 The turret room, Tour des Amis, was our least favourite: the space is tight, there are steep stairs and the décor is very simple, though it's the only room with a view to the sea.
 The less expensive courtyard rooms are also lovely, but you trade the terrific green view for a cobblestone one.
 These are Family Rooms, some ideal for a couple with a child, others sleeping 4 in a double bed and bunk beds.

 In Bien-Etre we particularly liked Le Loft, a Luxe Room with glorious garden views, a bright interior and ample space for lounging around.
 Also especially appealing is the romantic Pavilion Princesse, another Luxe Room, which has a four-poster bed and is hidden away in the garden.
-We stayed in a Superior Family Room, Rose de Parme - beautiful in a restrained, almost English country house way, with cream walls and fabulous pink toile soft furnishings.
+We stayed in a Prestige Room, Rose de Parme - beautiful in a restrained, almost English country house way, with cream walls and fabulous pink toile soft furnishings.
 It has 1 double bed and 2 singles (all deliciously comfortable), the latter set back in a sweet curtained recess to give more privacy.

 Bathrooms throughout are decently sized and well-equipped, but not extravagant.
 Most have showers only; all have hairdryers.
 There's no air conditioning, but the proximity to the sea keeps the temperatures from getting too sultry.